reefland/host-check/README.md

 ### Modifications

-There are 2 routines within the script you may want to consider making modifications:
+There are some routines within the script you may want to consider making modifications.
+Instead of editing the script directly, simply cut & paste the default routine from the script and place it in the config file (`host-check.conf`).
+Customize the version within your config file.

 * `__send_notification()` is called to send a notification.
 By default it sends a webhook notification to the URL specified in variable `$webhook`.
   * If you would rather an email, then you can modify this to use `mailx` or some other email client.
 The content of the notification is in variable `$message`.

 * `__dropbear_failed_payload()` is called when no SSH ports are detected, no dropbear ports are detected or the passphrase to unlock the volume failed.
   * Often there is nothing you can do about it, just needs a human to investigate.
-  * The example shows self-hosted kubernetes nodes having a `taint` applied which notified the rest of the cluster that this host will not be available until a human does something.
+  * The example within the script shows self-hosted kubernetes nodes having a `taint` applied which notified the rest of the cluster that this host will not be available until a human does something.
   * The variable `$hostname` will contain the name of the host having an issue.

 * `__answer_passphrase()` can be modified if you use LUKS encryption.
 You would add an entry with the passphrase text prompt to look for modeled after this entry: